Jackson Field - Northern Colorado Bears

 For other tourist activities when in town, check out the Centennial Village, a living historical museum of life in Colorado over 100 years ago.
 One can also visit the Colorado Model Railroad Museum.

 Most hotels are about a mile from Jackson Field, the closest brand name hotel is the Clarion Hotel downtown, which is near many of the eateries and tourist attractions.
+A Doubletree by Hilton is located at Lincoln Park (also near the downtown area) about a mile and a half from the field.

 It is a very safe neighborhood in which to walk and visit.

 The first base side is the Bears’ home side and most of the cheering is heard from that section.
-The fans are clean as they deposit their garbage in provided containers and do not place them on the flooring below the bleachers.
+Most fans are clean as they deposit their garbage in provided containers and do not place them on the flooring below the bleachers.
 Nice job!

 Jackson Field is located at the corner of 18th St and 6th Ave in Greeley, CO just two blocks from the Central Campus of the University of Northern Colorado.
+Getting to the arena from out of town is okay.
+Greeley is not located right off any interstate and one must travel ten or more miles from any interstate on four-lane state highways.
+Once in Greeley getting to the ball field is relatively easy as it is a small town.

 There is no noticeable local or public transportation options, though the field is walking distance from the main campus area.
 Otherwise, driving is the recommended method to get to the stadium.